 - Dish Soap – Eco-Me Natural Sudsing Liquid Dish Soap

-While it’s not sulfate-free or paraben-free related, your water can also have harmful effect to your health.
+While it’s not sulfate-free or paraben-free related, your water can also have a harmful effect to your health.

 I’ve also gotten a little weird on my water.
 Our tap water is terrible at our house.
 Even the refrigerator filter only cuts out about 50% of the additives and mess.
 I found this out when a friend recommended a Zero Water Filter knowing my skin was having issues, and mom and Jake had kidney stones.
 The filter comes with a TDS Water Tester.
 I tested my regular water at a 200+, Brita Filter still kept it at a 200+, and the refrigerator filter was in the 140s.